Mauryvill/DevOps-Projects/Project 5/README.md

 ## **Introduction to Shell Scripting and User Input**

-In the Git course, we wrote commands on teh terminal and getting corresponding outputs.
+In the Git course, we wrote commands on the terminal and getting corresponding outputs.
 The commands are instructions to the computer to carryout task.

 For example, when we want to clone a git repository, we type the command ```git clone``` and pass in the link to the repository.
 In less than no time, the repository is downloaded into our local machine.